Ciarands/web-reversing/README.md

 # Defeating web-application obfuscation

-___You will need to have a fluent understanding of web concepts in order to follow along with the subjects explored in this guide.___

 This guide is aimed at individuals with intermediate to expert literacy when it comes to the web, you are expected to understand certain fundemental concepts, these concepts will not be explained within the guide.
 All techniques shown will be framed from the perspective of web-scraping, if you are not familiar with this field of work I would suggest Blatzar's [scraping-tutorial](https://github.com/Blatzar/scraping-tutorial/tree/master), this is a perfect starting point.

 While not completely necessary a good understanding of Javascript/Typescript will also help.

 ## Pre-requisites
 - Node.js
 - A basic understanding of cryptography concepts
 - Some brain cells (I dont have that many dw)